AstraZeneca/runnable/docs/concepts/run-log.md

               the parameters and sets them back as environment variables.\nThe step display_again displays the updated parameters from modify_initial and updates them.\n\n
-              You can run this pipeline as:\n  magnus execute -f examples/concepts/task_shell_parameters.yaml  -p examples/concepts/parameters.
+              You can run this pipeline as:\n  runnable execute -f examples/concepts/task_shell_parameters.yaml  -p examples/concepts/parameters.
               yaml\n",
               "internal_branch_name": "",